keboola/developers-docs/cli/commands/remote/create/table/index.md

 : Determines a comma-separated list of columns to be used as the primary key.

 `--options-from <string>`
-: The path to the table definition file with backend specific options.
+: The path to the table definition file with backend-specific options.
-: This flag is enabled only for project with BigQuery backend and must be combined with a `--columns-from` flag, because these settings must have specific columns types.
+: This flag is enabled only for projects with the BigQuery backend and must be combined with a `--columns-from` flag because these settings must have specific column types.

 [Global Options](/cli/commands/#global-options)